AI Overviews don’t have to mean less traffic. With the right approach, they can drive more brand visibility and organic clicks.

 There was no dedicated or relevant landing page addressing the query, despite clear intent and commercial opportunity.

 AI Overviews can reduce click-through rates when they begin appearing above previously top-ranking listings.
 This impact is industry-wide and affects every brand on page one, across every sector.
+The deeper question, as I explored in another piece, is no longer just whether you rank, but whether the AI system has a reason to surface your business in the answer at all.

 After more than 17 years working in SEO, one thing remains constant.
 Change is inevitable.